Get exclusive member benefits & effect social change. Join Today

 In people who have bilateral cataracts, the surgery is usually performed on one eye at a time, with the surgeries scheduled four to eight weeks apart.

-Ninety percent of people who have cataract surgery report improved vision.
+Ninety percent of people who have cataract surgery report improved vision thereafter.

 Some lifestyle choices can decrease your chances of developing cataracts.
 These include:

-Everyone should have his or her eyes checked regularly.
+Everyone should have their eyes checked regularly.
 Once you reach the age of 60, this should include a dilated eye exam at least once every two years.

 Written by: Ann Pietrangelo & Michael Harkin